USS Neshanic: Post-war

 The ship was rebuilt as a straight deck bulk carrier and lengthened from 500 ft to 730 ft, the maximum size for the new Saint Lawrence Seaway, re-entering service in 1961.
 She was sold to Pioneer Steamship Co., and renamed SS Pioneer Challenger.
 She was again resold in 1962 to the Oglebay Norton Corporation, renamed SS Middletown.
 In 1982, she was converted to a self-unloading bulk carrier by Bay Shipbuilding Company at Sturgeon Bay.
 In 1986, off Wisconsin, Middletown suffered an explosion in its boiler room caused by methane offgassing from its coal cargo.
 Several crewmembers were injured.

 She was sold in 2006, to Liberty Steamship Company, a wholly owned subsidiary of American Steamship, and renamed SS American Victory.
 She was still operational on the Great Lakes in 2008, but was subsequently in long-term lay-up.

 In December 2017 Algoma Central was reported to have purchased her and three others from American Steamship Company.
 However in May, she has reportedly sold for scrap, and was being towed through the Great Lakes on her way to a Turkish scrapyard as of June 2018.

+During the construction of the latest ship on the Great Lakes, the MV Mark W. Barker, the Victory's self-unloader boom was recycled and put on the Barker.

 Awards and honors

-Neshanic (AO-71) was awarded 9 battle stars for her World War II service.
+Neshanic (AO-71) received nine battle stars for World War II service.